kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 no reports have been received.

-## Reporting the SW running in your environment
+## Reporting the software running in your environment

 We simulate a report from our server by reporting two dummy files for the web and database applications.